rollify/rollify/README.md

 #### Memory

-By default it will run with memory based storage, this is useful for development, because you dpon't need to set up a MySQL database (although if you are developing MySQL storage features you will need to use this storage).
+By default it will run with memory based storage, this is useful for development, because you don't need to set up a MySQL database (although if you are developing MySQL storage features you will need to use this storage).

 If you want to run a cheap rollify for you and your friends with ephemeral dice rolls, you can run this with a single instance and will do the job.